You must always follow stowage rules when you transport a placard load of dangerous goods.

 Before loading, inspect the interior and exterior of the transport unit to ensure there is no damage that could affect its integrity or the safety of packages loaded in it.

-Packages must be stowed and restrained as outlined in the appropriate load restraint guide.
+Packages must be stowed and restrained as outlined in the Load Restraint Guide.

 You must ensure specific loading instructions are met.
 These may include